smuryginim/api-rate-limiter/README.md

  `docker-compose up -d redis`

  2. Run RateLimiter application
- ``
+ `docker-compose build ratelimiter`
+ `docker-compose up -d ratelimiter`

+ or simply use command
+ `make docker-build-and-run`
 .
 It is launched by default with port 8097

  3. Run several requests (default configuration 5 requests per minute)

 `curl -l http://localhost:8097/api/v1/customers/1`

- 4. If you execute more then 5 requests in a minute the next exception will be displayed
+ 4. If you execute more than 5 requests in a minute the next exception will be displayed
  ```
 {
   "timestamp": "2022-05-22T17:34:45.901192300Z",